abda11ah/passmush/README.md

 A secure, user-friendly web application for sharing sensitive passwords and text information with automatic expiration and view limits.

+## TO DO
+- API access to create URLs
+- Company name change at install
+- Maybe e-mail sending (from a third tab)

 ## 🌟 Key Features

 ### Security